siddhartha-gadgil/DeptWeb/_posts/2017-09-04-ictp-junior-associate.md

 ---
-title: Junior Associate of International Centre for Theoretical Physics
+title: Junior Associate of the International Centre for Theoretical Physics
 date: Sep.
 04, 2017
 ---